 Increasing the size of your client base can come from many different sources.
-Becoming known as a personal trainer who can help clients with pelvic floor issues will allow the health care providers in your community refer to you with confidence.
+Want the healthcare providers in your community to refer to you with confidence?
+Become known as the personal trainer who can help clients with pelvic floor issues.
 At least 1 in 3 women and 1 in 7 men will experience pelvic floor dysfunction during their lifetime.
 Learning how to help this population is becoming more important as these numbers are only increasing.
 Below are a few steps you can take to let your community of health care professionals know you are able to help further their client’s care in the fitness environments.

 First Step – Education

 In order to increase your client base when dealing with people with pelvic floor issues, its important to take some extra training.
-Fortunately, this can be in the form of either in person or online courses so its easy to make it work in your busy lifestyle.
+Fortunately, this can be in the form of either in person or online courses.
+This makes it easy to work in with your busy lifestyle.
 Search for some education that covers both theory and practical applications so you have some tools to use right away.
 I developed an online course geared specifically for fitness teachers and you can have a look at it here: https://cathywatsonphysio.ca/pelvic-floor-course/

 Pelvic Floor Dysfunction